Elegance and sophistication mean being comfortable with luxury and appreciate the finer things in life, including fine wine.

 Many supermarkets now stock a collection of zero percent alcohol wines and sparkling wines.
 If you like this, look out for Inah Merlot and Inah Shiraz.
 Keep an eye on Rooiberg White Sparkling non-alcoholic as well.

 Marinelli says more South Africans are committing to support local wineries as a result of the liquor ban.
-Private estates are also getting more love.
+Private wine estates are also getting more love.
 As a whole, the move to “buy South African” is felt by the industry.
 This turned into a boon to wine farms and their workers.

 Same Wine, New Formats